x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mailbox-migration/perform-G-Suite-migration.md

 ![After G Suite migration is complete](../media/gsuite-mig-after-migration.png)

 After all migration batches have been completed, all users can use their migrated mailboxes on Microsoft 365 or Office 365 as their primary mailbox.
 A manual MX record update for the primary domain "fabrikaminc.net" then points to the Microsoft 365 or Office 365 organization instead of the Google Workspace tenant.
 The routing domains and extra aliases can now be removed, as can the Google Workspace tenant.
-The migration of mail, calendar, and contacts from Google Workspace to Microsoft 365 or Office 365 is now complete.
+The migration of mail, calendar, contacts and rules from Google Workspace to Microsoft 365 or Office 365 is now complete.

 ## Migration limitations